Magic Realm

 Magic Realm is a fantasy adventure board game designed by Richard Hamblen and published by Avalon Hill in 1979.
 Magic Realm is more complex than many wargames and is somewhat similar to a role-playing game.
 It can be played solitaire or with up to 16 players and game time can last 4 hours or more.
 The game board is a type of geomorphic mapboard constructed of large double-sided hexagon tiles, ensuring a wide variety of playing surfaces.

-A second edition of the rules, changing the rulebook format and some of the game play, was published in 1986 and included in those games sold after that date.
+A second edition of the rules, changing the rulebook format and some of the gameplay, was published in 1986 and included in those games sold after that date.
 Magic Realm has been out of print since 1998, when Avalon Hill went out of business.
 Due to its uniqueness and complexity, the game has achieved cult status with some gamers.
 Some of these have written an unofficial 'Third Edition' of the rules that clarifies many of the game's ambiguities.
 Many websites exist today to promote the game.